Other market surveillance authorities and their roles

 Some product safety legislation may not be directly connected with the health and safety of users but environmental (such as noise and pollution from engines), or concerned with adverse interaction between products that may affect function

 (eg electromagnetic interference).
 However, the common feature is that all product safety legislation concerns the design and construction of new products.
 The potential interactions between product safety legislation means that UK MSAs need to communicate and co-operate with each other.

-BIS, the Department for Business, Innovation and Skills - which has the policy lead for most of the European Product Safety Directives - has set up a liaison and co-ordination committee on which the UK MSAs are represented.
+BeIS, the Department for Business, Energy & Industrial Strategy- which has the policy lead for most of the European Product Safety Directives - has set up a liaison and co-ordination committee on which the UK MSAs are represented.
 The committee meets periodically, helping to fulfil the requirement of Regulation (EC) 765/2008 for co-operation and co-ordination between MSAs.

-Most consumer products; toys; PPE used at work; construction products permanently incorporated into buildings; all issues of electromagnetic compatibility; radio and telecommunications equipment.
+Most consumer products; toys; PPE used by consumers; construction products permanently incorporated into buildings; all issues of electromagnetic compatibility; radio and telecommunications equipment.